 Ekklesia is an independent think-tank.
-It examines the social, political and cultural role of religion, beliefs and values in a creatively critical way.
+It examines the social, political and cultural role of religion, beliefs and ethics in a creatively critical way.
 It also aims to advance ideas in a range of public policy areas from a forward-looking, theologically-resourced perspective based on a strong commitment to social justice.

-Ekklesia is rooted in broadly nonconformist Christian traditions, but is ecumenical in spirit and not tied institutionally or financially to any one denomination or church body.
+Ekklesia is rooted in broadly dissenting Christian traditions, but is ecumenical in spirit and not tied institutionally or financially to any one denomination or church body.
 Through its commitment to an open dialogue around faith and politics, Ekklesia is positive about finding communicative ground with people of other convictions (religious or otherwise), while simultaneously advocating its own distinctive outlook.

 In the media Ekklesia has been variously described as ‘liberal’, ‘evangelical’, ‘catholic’, ‘protestant’, 'progressive', 'religious', 'secular', and more.
 This is perhaps the best illustration that the stance we adopt does not fit conventional categories, trying instead to challenge received labels.
 Ekklesia’s approach to issues of religion in the public sphere is primarily shaped by a strong theological and political critique of ‘Christendom’ – understood as the historic collusion of institutional churches with top-down governing authority and vice versa.

 Instead, through research, publishing, advocacy and commentary, Ekklesia seeks to reinvigorate a different understanding of the church as a ground-up, non-domineering, alternative-generating ‘contrast society’ within the wider civic order: one that is hospitable, politically aware, intellectually curious, spiritually refreshing, theologically rooted, voluntarily associational, actively nonviolent, and radical in its social commitment.

 The Greek word ekklesia denotes a people's assembly within the public square.
 It is also a key New Testament term for the practice (rather than the institutionalisation) of ‘church’, reminding Christians of the inescapably political nature of their existence - and summoning them as followers of Jesus Christ to a fresh form of social life based on mutuality rather than self-aggrandizement.